josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```
 _Note: the step above is only for the trial and has nothing to do with Orbit.
 This is to tell this trial to only access the dataset that has been allocated specifically for you._

-Next, navigate to the terminal window by clicking **Terminal** at the top bar and **New Terminal Window**.
-Enter the following command, then press the ‘Enter’ key:
+Next, navigate to the terminal window by clicking **Terminal** at the top bar and **New Terminal**.
+In the terminal window that appears in the bottom half of the editor, Enter the following command, then press the ‘Enter’ key:
 ```bash
 python train_driver.py
 ```